-Noon report format has no standard as to what data is collected, each shipping company has there own.
-It could also be that each ship has its own table structure depending on the data collected from a ship, and no ship is alike so in our case, we ended up with a noon report from our ships that had a difference in its table structure.
+Noonreport format has no standard as to what data is collected, each shipping company has their own.
+It could also be that each ship has its own table structure depending on the data collected from a ship, and no ship is alike, so in our case, we ended up with a noon report from our ships that had a difference in their table structure.

-To merge the table structures in Dataprep, I imported the data from the old tables and the table structure each for each table structure I applied a recipe to do some cleanup of the data, then I created a recipe for merging all the tables together to one structure by using the union step in the recipe.
+To merge the table structures in Dataprep, I imported the data from the old tables and the table structure each for each table structure; I applied a recipe to do some cleanup of the data, then I created a recipe for merging all the tables into one structure by using the union step in the recipe.
 The union step looks like this:

 The output of this step was one table structure.
-To complete this step a Job was run to publish the data in a BigQuery table that was named merged_noonreport.
+To complete this step, a Job was run to publish the data in a BigQuery table named merged_noonreport.
 Merging and standardizing the table structure for the noon report was only done once.

-The Cloud Scheduler runs every 2 hours and triggers a Cloud Function that reads data from the shore server and stores the .json response file in a Cloud Storage bucket, the .json file is an unstructured dataset, and in Cloud Dataprep there is a recipe that turns the unstructured data into structured data.
+The Cloud Scheduler runs every 2 hours and triggers a Cloud Function that reads data from the shore server and stores the .json response file in a Cloud Storage bucket; the .json file is an unstructured dataset.
+In Cloud Dataprep, a recipe turns unstructured data into structured data.

-The Dataprep schedule is set to run once a day, and it will run if it detects a new .json file in the Cloud Storage Bucket, the Dataprep will automatically run the job and publish the file to BigQuery using the dataset name raw_noonreport
+The Dataprep schedule is set to run once daily, and it will run if it detects a new .json file in the Cloud Storage Bucket.
+The Dataprep will automatically run the job and publish the file to BigQuery using the dataset name raw_noonreport

-Creating the structured normalized master log data, I created a Dataprep flow that uses two BigQuery tables as input datasets with the name merged_noonreport and raw_noonreport, that I had created in the previous two transformations flow in Dataprep.
+Creating the structured normalized master log data, I created a Dataprep flow that uses two BigQuery tables as input datasets with the names merged_noonreport and raw_noonreport, for which I had previously created two transformation flows in Dataprep.

 The noon report transformation is the step to create the structure normalized ships_masterlog dataset, one of the main recipe steps used in this transformation was the lookup recipe step which I used to transform the unstructured data into structured data.

-In Dataprep I created for each dataset a recipe for each dataset that I was going to use in the main recipe for using the lookup step, I did this to limit the number of columns that came from each dataset that was being used for the lookup step.
-I kept the dataset for the lookup step to two columns if I had used each datasets full column, the final recipe I would have to in the recipe delete all the lookup columns that were not required.
+In Dataprep, I created a recipe for each dataset that I was going to use in the main recipe for the lookup step.
+I did this to limit the number of columns that came from each dataset that was being used for the lookup step.
+I kept the dataset for the lookup step to two columns; if I had used each dataset’s entire column, the final recipe, I would have to delete all the lookup columns that were not required.

-The lookup datasets were each original MySQL tables that were exported from the Emily MySql shore server database as CSV files and stored in Cloud Storage before being imported to Cloud Dataprep.
+The lookup datasets were each original MySQL table exported from the Emily MySql shore server database as CSV files and stored in Cloud Storage before being imported to Cloud Dataprep.

 P.S.
-In the Dataprep Premium version, you could import your MySQL tables to Google Sheet, and use the Google Sheet as the lookup table in your Dataprep flow.
+In the Dataprep Premium version, you could import your MySQL tables to Google Sheets and use the Google Sheets as the lookup table in your Dataprep flow.

-BigQuery is the final destination of the transformed data, it is the data warehouse for storing datasets that are used for the transformations with Dataprep.
-BigQuery also acts as a datamart for structured normalized data and with noon report, the structured normalized dataset is named ships_masterlog.
+BigQuery is the final destination of the transformed data and is the data warehouse for storing datasets used for the transformations with Dataprep.
+BigQuery also acts as a datamart for structured normalized data, and with noonreport, the structured normalized dataset is named ships_masterlog.

-With the structured normalized dataset ships_masterlog, reporting with Data Studio or import from the dataset to Google Sheets is obtainable, the structured normalized data can be used also in BigQuery to create a machine model of some data elements in the dataset to predict for instance fuel consumption under certain weather condition.
+With the structured normalized dataset ships_masterlog, reporting with Data Studio or importing from the dataset to Google Sheets is obtainable.
+The structured normalized data can also be used in BigQuery to create a machine model of some data elements in the dataset to predict, for instance, fuel consumption under certain weather conditions.
 That will be something to add to the list for the future.

-Below shows just the datasets that were created in BigQuery.
-The raw_noonreport and merged_noonreport are unstructured data that are used by Dataprep for the structuring normalization of the data.
+Below are just the datasets that were created in BigQuery.
+The raw_noonreport and merged_noonreport are unstructured data that Dataprep uses for the structuring and normalization of the data.

-The datasets are not that large, even running it daily many of the services that are used are covered by the free tier, there is a cost for Dataprep that uses Dataflow to process data into BigQuery and there is a small cost for Cloud Storage storing the files and BigQuery, the total cost is less than 50 Euro a month.
+The datasets are not that large; even running it daily, the free tier covers many of the services that are used, there is a cost for Dataprep that uses Dataflow to process data into BigQuery, and there is a small cost for Cloud Storage storing the files and BigQuery, the total cost is less than 50 Euro a month.

-That was the step that was taken to create a maritime noon report table in BigQuery using the Dataprep tool.
-I hope that you learned from this and can apply some of these solutions for your Data Project.
+That was the step to creating a maritime noon report table in BigQuery using the Dataprep tool.
+I hope you learned from this and can apply some of these solutions to your Data Project.

 If you want to be able to control your Google Cloud Platform cost, this is a great article to read –